How To Import A Car From Japan

 Japan is known worldwide for the reliability of its cars, so it’s clear why many people choose to import a car from there.

-With many big car brands such as Toyota, Honda and Mazda to name a few, these cars are also very popular amongst the modified car scene.
+With many big car brands such as Toyota, Honda and Mazda to name a few, these cars are also very popular among the modified car scene.
 If you do intend on modifying the car, we offer an excellent modified car insurance policy to suit.

 Due to strict rules for vehicles on the road in Japan, these “used” cars are usually found in almost new condition which is mostly down to the fact that cars are generally changed within 3 – 4 years and so are usually not much older than that.